airsplay/lxmert/README.md

 multiple vision-and-language datasets would share common images.
 - We use the name `lxmert` for our framework and use the name `lxrt` (Language, Cross-Modality, and object-Relationship Transformers) to refer to our our models.
-- Similar to `lxrt` ((Language, Cross-Modality, and object-Relationship Transformers), we use `lxr???` to annotate the number of layers in each components.
+- To be consistent with the name `lxrt` ((Language, Cross-Modality, and object-Relationship Transformers), we use `lxrXXX` to denote the number of layers.
-E.g., `lxr955` (as in this code base) refers to a model with 9 Language layers, 5 cross-modality layers, and 5 object-Relationship layers.
+E.g., `lxr955` (used in current pre-trained model) indicates a model with 9 Language layers, 5 cross-modality layers, and 5 object-Relationship layers.
+If we consider a single-modality layer as a half of cross-modality layer, the total number of layer is `(9 + 5) / 2 + 5 = 12`, which is the same as `BERT_BASE`.
+- We share the weight between the two cross-modality attention sub-layers.
+Please check the `visual_attention` (here)[https://github.com/airsplay/lxmert/blob/c9fe5e78c8f15de922aab39ca35ebabf78705197/src/lxrt/modeling.py#L521], which is used to compute both `lang->visn` attention and `visn->lang` attention.
+(I am sorry that the name `visual_attention` is misleading because I deleted the `lang_attention` here.)
+Sharing weights is mostly used for saving computational resources and it also (intuitively) helps forcing the features from visn/lang into a joint subspace.
+- I want to say some more words about the box encoder.
+I do not normalize the coordinate from [0, 1] to [-1, 1] thus the input features would be always positive, which looks like a typo but actually not ;).
+Normalizing the coordinate would not affect the output of box encoder (mathematically and almost numerically). ~~(Hint: consider the LayerNorm in positional encoding)~~

 ## Faster R-CNN Feature Extraction